in

 Characters

 The characters in “Alien Romulus” feature a blend of fresh faces and actors.
-The lead is a new Mary Sue or Rain character who combines compassion, competence, and a striking appearance.
+The lead is a new Mary Sue or Rain, a character who combines compassion, competence, and a lovely face.

-To be fair, Cailee Spaeny did a commendable job stepping into the role once held by Sigourney Weaver’s Ellen Ripley, and she may be considered one of the best female protagonists in film history.
+To be fair, Cailee Spaeny did a commendable job stepping into the role once held by Sigourney Weaver’s Ellen Ripley, who may be considered one of the best female protagonists in film history.

 She had already gained attention in her previous role as a war photographer apprentice during the Civil War.